Finadoggie/midifier/README.md

 I originally considered making it in C, but figuring that out would've been far too much work for a hackathon.

 The idea was based on a Youtube video I watched years ago talking about sound waves and fourier transforms.
-I had very little actual idea what I was doing, and given how pressed I was for time, I can't say I did a great job on the whole conversion front.
+I had very little actual idea what I was doing, and given how pressed I was for time, I can't say I did a great job on the whole tranposing part.

 However, I still consider this project a success.

 Creating it forced me to learn a fair bit about working with servers.
 The knowledge I gained will certainly benefit my future projects.